SBLLB/Wk7_Ruby_Refresher_Challenge/README.md

 ## Ruby Refresher

 #### A series of rspec tests to pass.
 This challenge was set on week 7 at Makers Academy.
-We had spent the previous two weeks on Javascript and this refresher challenge was therefore set before we revisited Ruby.
+We had spent the previous two weeks on Javascript so this refresher challenge was set before we revisited Ruby.

 - [x] Questions 1-10 complete
 - [x] Questions 11-20 complete